dahuatechnologies/Evox-AI-Academic-Core/README.md

 ----

-### Title: 3D Evox AI Academic Core System Implementation of a High-Assurance Mixture-of-Experts Router with Enforced Ephemeral API Key Rotation for Remote Autonomous System Access
+### 3D Evox AI Academic Core System Implementation of a High-Assurance Mixture-of-Experts Router with Enforced Ephemeral API Key Rotation for Remote Autonomous System Access

 **Refined Text for System Description (For inclusion in Sections: System Architecture or Implementation)**